liferay-search/liferay-docs/en/developer/frameworks/articles/user-associated-data/04-filtering-and-searching.markdown

 [TOC levels=1-4]

 In the data erasure UI, it's important that administrators can find what they're looking for.
-The native @product@ entities support filtering and search, and when you follow the steps here, your entities will, too.
+The native @sharepoint@ entities support filtering and search, and when you follow the steps here, your entities will, too.

 To add filtering and searching for your custom entities, implement three